National Wetland Condition Assessment:

 The survey included two biological indicators:

-EPA measured seven physical indicators.
+The EPA measured seven physical indicators.
 Six individual indicators measured physical alterations to vegetation, hydrology, and soil, and one combined results from all six:

 There were three chemical indicators: